0xopsdev/0xopsdev/README.md

 ---
 ### 🌟 **About Me** 🌟
-I'm Solana & EVM blockchain developer.
+I'm a Blockchain & AI developer.
 I've developed various tools and smart contracts to optimize trading strategies, deploy tokens, and manage liquidity and dex dApps.
 Have experience with EVM chain based development, like Ethereum, Cronos, BSC, Polygon etc. All of Any EVM chains.
+Most proud project was launched on Onyx chain(EVM) successfully.

 ---